iExecBlockchainComputing/iexec-dapps-registry/README.md

 # iExec Dapps Registry

-In order to apply for being listed on the [iExec Dapp Store](https://dapps.iex.ec/), your dapp needs to make it into this iExec Dapp Registry FIRST.
+In order to list your dapp on the [iExec Dapp Store](https://dapps.iex.ec/), you need to make into the iExec Dapp Registry FIRST.
+But relax, it's very easy:

-So once you created and deployed your iExec Dapp using the [iExec SDK](https://github.com/iExecBlockchainComputing/iexec-sdk), here are the 5 steps that remain to enter this registry:
+Once you created and deployed your iExec Dapp using the [iExec SDK](https://github.com/iExecBlockchainComputing/iexec-sdk), here are the 5 steps that remain to enter this registry:

 ## 1. Github Fork this repo